 FISHING FOR SALMON, SARDINES, ANCHOVIES, MACKEREL & YELLOWTAIL

-The use of purse seines without FADs as a fishing method is a successful and sustainable catch method for certain schools of fish.
+The use of purse seines or drift nets without FADs as fishing methods are successful and sustainable catch methods for certain schools of fish.

 The fisheries Wild Planet uses to catch our salmon have outstanding management and make sure they are only harvesting salmon that can be yielded.
-These salmon are caught via purse seine operations without FADs and then canned on the spot the same day they are caught.
+The pink salmon are caught via purse seine operations while the sockeye salmon are caught via drift net operations, both methods without FADs.
+The salmon are then canned on the spot the same day they are caught.

 FISHING FOR SHRIMP

 This method is common in taking fish dwelling on the ocean bottom and mid-water in the water column.
 Groundfish like sole and rockfish are taken this way.
 Shrimp, hake (whiting) and pollock are also caught off the bottom by this same method of pulling a large-mouthed net like a gigantic sock through the water.
 Fish become trapped at the end of the net and usually cannot swim back out of the net.